swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

-This allows Swift programmers to iterate over the indices of a buffer pointer with simpler syntax, independent of what `Element` they are adressing:
+This allows Swift programmers to iterate over the indices of a buffer pointer with simpler syntax, independent of what `Element` they are addressing:

 ```swift
 for i in buf.indices {